 - Children can suffer from long-term health problems, and even death

 - Children who are shuffled between foster homes are more likely to fail classes and fall behind in their learning and socialization

 - They are the most vulnerable to experiencing poor health compared with any other group of children in the United States

 - For foster children who never find a permanent home and simply “age out” of the foster care system, the consequences are significant and long-term: only 50% will complete high school, 25% will be homeless, 40% will depend on some form of public assistance, and 27% of males and 10% of females will be incarcerated at least once.

-For the past 25 years CASA of Lincoln County has struggled with a difficult choice: which vulnerable children will receive the powerful voice of a CASA volunteer and which children will not?
-Resources currently allow CASA to serve only 2/3 of the need; – we still have 37 children on a waiting list.
+CASA of Lincoln and Tillamook Counties struggle with a difficult choice: which vulnerable children will receive the powerful voice of a CASA volunteer and which children will not?
+Resources currently do not allow CASA to serve all our children in foster care.

 The choice is heart-wrenching and the outcomes for children’s futures are critical.
 The community, justice system and child welfare system depend upon CASA’s advocacy for abused and neglected children.
-The Lincoln County Juvenile Judge encourages CASA volunteers to speak in her courtroom, and reports the need for more CASA volunteers to provide information and help guide her decisions on difficult cases.
+The Lincoln and Tillamook County Juvenile Judges encourage CASA volunteers to speak in their courtrooms, and they report the need for more CASA volunteers to provide information and help guide decisions on difficult cases.